Yandex.Mail mailbox security

 -

-Most likely, the DKIM signature and SPF record are not configured for your domain.
-To configure them correctly, follow the Help for Yandex 360 for Business:
+Most likely, the DKIM signature and SPF record are not configured on your domain.
+To set them up correctly, follow the instructions in Help for Yandex 360 for Business:

 Sender may not be trustworthy